“Have you drawn a “line in the sand” on when to close your business?”

 After a few meetings the consultant asked me, “Have you drawn a “line in the sand” you won’t cross… where you’ll give up and move on?”

 I knew why he asked–Dr. Gary and many others went years without turning CoupleWise into a business.
-Then why did his question so thoroughly annoy me?
+Still, his question thoroughly annoyed me!

 Drawing a line in the sand to say: “If by X date I don’t achieve Y, I’ll walk away” was unfathomable.
 Maybe you’re different.
 More pragmatic.
 Not me.
 Fortunately, not my wife, Kim, either.
 To me, CoupleWise was a mission you ran at with all you heart, mind, and soul.
 I felt an “anointing” and giving up was not an option.
 And I did not want folks with a “line in the sand” mentality influencing the company.